The Cashmere Goat-Capra Hircus

 Lena, raw cashmere in Ladakhi, comes in several shades: white, brown, grey, and sometimes black.
 With the white and brown being the finest, the quality of fibre gets coarser as the colours get darker.
 The wool derived from the portion lying between the under neck and underbelly is of the finest quality.

-At Absolute Pashmina we use between 15 to 16 microns cashmere threads.
+At Absolute Pashmina we use between 15 to 16 micron cashmere threads.
 In comparison, the human hair is approximately 70 microns.
 On equal weight basis, our cashmere has nearly 3 times the insulating capacity of wool.

 Welcome to the world of Absolute Pashmina!